Issue #16, May 2014

 Looking for more options and styles?
 You can find even more patterns (both free and paid) for cloth diapers, accessories, and even pants that fit over cloth diapers here!

-This month, we've continued with article updates, including a big overhaul to our section on How to Wash Cloth Diapers.
 Please check it out to see how we've pulled all of our articles together into an 8-part laundry series made up of our most popular posts.

 Over the past month, we've also added the following articles to Thinking About Cloth Diapers: